Palomar Holdings, Inc. Reports First Quarter 2020 Results

-- Net loss of $14.4 million compared to net income of $5.6 million in the first quarter of 2018
+- Net income increased to $11.8 million compared to a net loss of $14.4 million in the first quarter of 2019

 (1) See discussion of “Non-GAAP and Key Performance Indicators” below.

-The effective tax rate for the three months ended March 31, 2019 was negative 1.0%.
-The change in the effective tax rate for the three months ended March 31, 2019 compared to the prior-year period was attributable to higher taxable income during the quarter partially offset by the reduction of the valuation allowance on the federal deferred tax assets, and addback related to the nondeductible stock compensation charge.
+The effective tax rate for the three months ended March 31, 2020 was 22.3% compared to (1.0)% for the three months ended March 31, 2019.
+The 2019 first quarter tax rate was significantly impacted by the reduction of the valuation allowance on the Company’s federal deferred tax assets, and addback related to the nondeductible stock compensation charge.

 Stockholders’ Equity and Returns